-We've handled at least

-one estate where the

-family came over on the Mayflower.
-There

-were books and documents dating back to

-the 18th century.
-In

-an estate where items

-have been passed down

 There are many components of estate assets, with home and land typically being the most valuable.
 Stocks, bonds, or bank accounts may be worth more in certain situations.
-Personal property is typically the least valuable, but there are times when there are some very desirable items in the

-estate auctioneer, I focus on antiques, collectibles and other estate personal property and will explain in this column what we look for in determining whether estate
+Personal property is typically the least valuable, but there are times when there are some very desirable items in the Being an antique WAYNE TUISKULA estate auctioneer, I focus on antiques, collectibles and other estate personal property and will explain in this column what we look for in determining whether estate contents are potentially valuable.

-ANTIQUES, COLLECTIBLES & ESTATES Being an antique WAYNE TUISKULA through generations, you can usually expect to find some valuable objects.
-The family's wealth is another important factor.
+ANTIQUES, COLLECTIBLES & ESTATES objects.

+One factor is how long the family has been in the country.
+We've handled at least one estate where the family came over on the Mayflower.
+There were books and documents dating back to the 18th century.
+In an estate where items have been passed down through generations, you can usually expect to find some valuable The family's wealth is another important factor.
 Some families have the financial means to buy Rolex instead of Timex watches and to buy large sterling silver flatware sets instead of silverplate or stainless steel.
 Even though formal dining isn't as popular today, sterling silver flatware can be worth thousands.
 One of the rules that most collectors follow is to collect what you like.
 Collectors typically don't look at their collections as an investment.
 However, when the collection is auctioned and converted to cash, having collected popular items will benefit the collector or their heirs.
-Some common collectibles like coins, 1960s and earlier baseball and other trading cards, and comic books Turn To ANTIQUES page A8
+Some common collectibles like coins, 1960s and earlier baseball and other trading cards, and comic books

+Turn To ANTIQUES page A8

-Buy Local • Dine Local • Invest Local • Think Local • Support Local SHOP LOCAL SHOP KILLINGLY
+Buy Local • Dine Local • Invest Local • Think Local • Support Local SHOP LOCAL SHOP KILLINGLY purchase a home?

-Suzanne Mazzarella Branch Manager #144468 860.377.1248 Looking for financing to purchase a home?
 Ask us how to get in your dream home in 30 days with no money down!
 Our team has over 20 years experience and are here to serve you with the BEST customer service possible!
 Offering numerous and a variety of loan programs.
+Looking for financing to